Editor’s note: This story was updated March 17, 2026, to reflect the trial verdict.

 At the trial, prosecutors shared screenshots of text messages in which Richins told Grossman she wanted to leave her husband and marry him one day.
 She also allegedly searched “women Utah prison” and “Can cops force you to do a lie detector test?” according to her internet history.

 Richins was officially charged with Eric’s murder on May 8, 2023.
-The trial has experienced multiple delays related to disputes over evidence, representation, and jury selection, according to KUTV.
+The trial experienced multiple delays related to disputes over evidence, representation, and jury selection, according to KUTV.

 Did Kouri Richins Really Write a Children’s Book About Grief After Her Husband’s Death?